rafaelbco/buildout_improvements/timings_ws_caching/README.rst

     ``100*((new_execution_time - old_execution_time)/old_execution_time)``

-For the ``simple_buildout`` and the ``plone_deploy_buildout`` with no extra instances, the new version performance was worse, with execution time differences of XXX and YYY respectively.
+For the ``simple_buildout`` and the ``plone_deploy_buildout`` with no extra instances, the new version performance was almost unchanged compared to the old, with execution execution time differences of -2.55% and 2.28% respectively.

-This indicates there's an overhead in order to cache the working sets, which is expected.
+This indicates the overhead in order to cache the working sets is small.

 For the other cases, ie., ``plone_deploy_buildout`` with multiple instances, there was a linear increase in speedup, directly proportional to the number of instances.